Statutory notices issued by the RDC

 Receiving a decision notice

-You can accept the decision set out in the decision notice, or you have the right to refer the matter to the Upper Tribunal, normally within 28 days.
+You can accept the decision set out in the decision notice, or you have the right to refer the matter to the Upper Tribunal, normally within 28 days of being given the notice.
 The notice will set out how to do this.

-If you don’t refer a decision notice to the Upper Tribunal within the 28-day deadline you will be given a final notice.
+If you don’t refer a decision notice to the Upper Tribunal within the 28-day deadline you will be given a final notice by the Enforcement team.

 A copy of the final notice will usually be published on our website.